 Steps to Brushing Your Pet's Teeth

-– You will want to help your pet get used to you having your hand in their mouth.
-To do this, try dipping your finger into beef bouillon for dogs or tuna water for cats.
+– Get your pet used to you having your hand in his mouth.
+Dip your finger into beef bouillon for dogs or tuna water for cats.
 Rub your soaked finger gently over the pet’s gum and teeth.
-Remember to make this session short and positive for the pet.
+Remember to make this session short and positive.

-– Once your pet is comfortable with your finger, gradually introduce using gauze over your finger with toothpaste applied to it.
+– When comfortable with your finger, gradually introduce gauze over your finger with toothpaste applied to it.
 Lift the lips to expose the outside surface of the teeth.
 Gently scrub the teeth in a circular motion.
-Do not use toothpaste meant for humans as your pet will not like the foaminess and they cannot spit and rinse after using it, plus it will upset their tummies.
+Do not use toothpaste meant for humans as your pet will not like the foaminess.
+They cannot spit and rinse after using it, and it will upset their tummies.
 There are a lot of good toothpastes

 and dental products